civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 3 of the `Canada Marine Act` and the heading before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 3:
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from the application of section 35 of the `Constitution Act, 1982` to existing aboriginal or treaty rights of the aboriginal peoples of Canada.

 ### Mackenzie Valley Resource Management Act

 ### Section 17

 Subsection 5(2) of the `Mackenzie Valley Resource Management Act` is replaced by the following:

-**(2)** This Act **is to** be construed **as upholding the** Aboriginal and treaty rights of **Indigenous** peoples **recognized and affirmed by** section 35 of the `Constitution Act, 1982`, **and not as abrogating or derogating from them**.
+**(2)** This Act is to be construed as upholding the Aboriginal and treaty rights of Indigenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982`, and not as abrogating or derogating from them.

 **(3)** For the purposes of subsection (2), **Indigenous peoples** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`.

-> **Explanatory Note**:
-> Existing text of subsection 5(2):
-> *Existing Text*:
-> > For greater certainty, nothing in this Act shall be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

 ### Canadian Environmental Protection Act, 1999